 Get Ready to Work

 - Help your child come up with goals for the school year.
-Goals, like making the honor roll, joining clubs for increased social interactions, or running for a student leader position, can help motivate your child to reach outside of their comfort zone.
+Goals, like making the honor roll, joining clubs for increased social interactions, or running for a student leadership position, can help motivate your child to reach outside of their comfort zone.

 - Prepare your home for the demands of another school year.
 Have backpacks, lunch kits, and sweaters ready in a central location.
 Get your child’s homework area ready too.
 A quiet, well-lit place to study will reduce distractions.

 - Re-establish order.
 What is expected on school days?
 When and where will homework be completed?
-What chores need to be done before your child can enjoy free time?
+What chores need to be done before your child can enjoy the free time?
 Discuss after-school activities, transportation to and from school, curfews, visiting friends, or any other issues related to maintaining academic focus outside of school hours.

 - Flip flops and cut-offs may be the official uniform for summer, but don’t make the grade for most dress codes.
 Get your child’s school wardrobe ready to help them dress for success.